bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Heatmaps
 --------

-If you apply different shades to rectangles that represent a pair of categories, you get a *categorical heatmap*.
-This is a plot with two categorical axes.
+It is possible to have values associated with *pairs* of categories.
+In this situation, applying different color shades to rectangles that represent a pair of categories, will produce a *categorical heatmap*.
+Such a plot has two categorical axes.

 The following plot lists years from 1948 to 2016 on its x-axis and months of the year on the y-axis.
 Each rectangle of the plot corresponds to a ``(year, month)`` pair.
 The color of the rectangle indicates the rate of unemployment in a given month of a given year.

 This example uses the ``LinearColorMapper`` to map the colors of the plot because the unemployment rate is a continuous variable.
 This mapper is also passed to the color bar to provide a visual legend on the right:

 .. bokeh-plot:: docs/user_guide/examples/categorical_heatmap_unemployment.py
     :source-position: below